pseusys/SeasideVPN/viridian/algae/README.md

 ### Termination

-Upon connection interruption (fatal exception or manual), `coordinator` tries sending to caerulean whirlpool exception message.
-Then it closes gRPC channel.
+Upon connection interruption (fatal exception or manual), `coordinator` just closes gRPC channel.

 Right after that, the algae `tunnel` removes all the `iptables` rules it added (just pops them from the beginning of the tables).
 After that it flushes routing table #65, resets routing lookup for packets marked with number `65` and sets tunnel device state to `DOWN`.